 Neuropathic patients have difficulty getting around on a day-to-day basis, and they must always have a mind for pain management; the nerve pain involved in peripheral neuropathy can be quite severe.
 It is commonly medicated with over-the-counter painkillers, prescription-strength painkillers, anticonvulsants and antidepressants, with that last being widely regarded by the medical community as the go-to option for severe nerve pain relief (regardless of its cause).

 However, antidepressants have severe side effects.
 They are progressively coming under scrutiny as being behind everything from lethargy and wild mood swings to symptoms as severe as organ damage and failure following legitimately prescribed long-term use.

 Diabetic Peripheral Neuropathy

 Millions of people across the United States suffer from conditions which can lead directly to neuropathy.
-The most common of these is type 2 diabetes, with which nearly a million and a half Americans are diagnosed every year.
+The most common of these is type 2 diabetes, with nearly a million and a half Americans diagnosed every year.
 The condition is particularly prevalent among the elderly, with more than 1 in 4 elderly Americans now recognized as being diabetic—and numbers across the board are rising at an alarming rate.

 Diabetes leaches your system of vital nutrients.
 This is particularly true if its symptoms are not effectively managed, or if basic lifestyle changes meant to help manage diabetes are not adhered to.
 There are any number of reasons why this can happen: many people don’t know that they are diabetic, as the condition can remain devoid of apparent symptoms for years—or even decades.
 Healthy lifestyle changes can be strenuous and difficult to adapt to, a fact made all the more compelling by the complexities of eating healthy in modern society.